abhithube/artsy-image-sharing/README.md

 Artsy is a full-stack web application that allows users to upload images, browse all uploaded content, and leave feedback on other users' posts.

 The app, hosted on Heroku, can be found at https://artsy.abhithube.com.
+The GraphQL playground for testing queries and mutations can be found at https://artsy.abhithube.com/playground

 ## Tech Stack